Southward expansion of the Han dynasty: Campaigns against Minyue and Eastern Ou

 A second intervention was launched in 135 BC after Minyue, ruled by Zou Ying, invaded Nanyue, ruled by Zhao Mo.
 Nanyue had been a Han vassal since 180 BC.
 Zhao asked the Han for their support, and the emperor responded by sending an army led by Wang Hui and Han Anguo against Minyue.

 Zou Ying was assassinated with a spear by his younger brother Zou Yushan, who plotted against the ruler with the royal family and prime minister.
-Ying beheaded the corpse and gave the head to a messenger, who delivered it to Wang as a sign of Minyue's surrender.
+Yushan beheaded the corpse and gave the head to a messenger, who delivered it to Wang as a sign of Minyue's surrender.
 After the assassination, Minyue was succeeded by a state divided into a dual monarchy composed of the kingdom of Minyue, controlled by a Han proxy ruler, and the kingdom of Dongyue, ruled by Zou Yushan.

 As general Yang Pu returned north with his soldiers after the Han–Nanyue War in 111 BC, he requested the emperor's permission to annex Dongyue.
 The emperor refused after he considered the morale of the troops.
 Zou Yushan had promised to supply an army to assist the Han in their war against the Nanyue.
 The army never arrived and Zou blamed the weather conditions, while secretly maintaining a diplomatic relationship with Nanyue.

 Zou began a rebellion against the Han after learning of Yang's plot against him.
 A Han military campaign was dispatched and led by General Han Yue, General Yang Pu, military commander Wang Wenshu, and two marquises of Yue ancestry.
 The revolt was repressed and the Han annexed Dongyue in the last months of 111 BC, conquering the remaining territory of the former Minyue.
 Sima Qian records that the entire population of Dongyue was exiled, a claim that is implausible.